arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 Enter the world of global asset tracking with the **Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield**.
 This shield can connect to your Portenta/MKR board enabling a wide range of applications.

 - **Global Asset tracking**
-The **Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield** provides connectivity to four major satellite positioning networks allowing you to track your inventory reliably.
-The multi-band cellular connectivity ensures that you can get live updates on your inventory nearly anywhere in the world.
+<br /> The **Arduino® Portenta Cat.
+M1/NB IoT GNSS Shield** provides connectivity to four major satellite positioning networks, allowing you to track your inventory reliably.
+The multi-band cellular connectivity ensures you get live updates on your inventory nearly anywhere in the world.

 - **Remote node monitoring**
-The **Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield** can relay geo-tagged data from local sensors located worldwide to provide real time insight for increasing revenue of your business.
+<br /> The **Arduino® Portenta Cat.
+M1/NB IoT GNSS Shield** can relay geo-tagged data from local sensors located worldwide to provide real time insight for increasing your business revenues.

 - **Fleet management**
-Manage your MaaS (Mobility as a Service) solution across the city or between borders.
-Track, analyse and dynamically manage your fleet to optimise fuel usage, increase your client's satisfaction and reduce transport times.
+<br /> Manage your MaaS (Mobility as a Service) solution across the city or between borders.
+Track, analyse and dynamically manage your fleet to optimise fuel usage, increase your customers satisfaction and reduce transport times.
 Enable predictive maintenance and remote diagnostics to ensure your business runs smoothly with minimal downtime.

 ### Accessories (Not Included)
 - Active GNSS Antenna (e.g. ECHO19/0.1M/UFL/S/S/17)
+- GSM/UMTS Antenna (SKU: X000016)

 ### Related Products
 - Arduino® Portenta H7 (SKU: ABX00042)
 - Arduino® Portenta H7 Lite (SKU: ABX00045)
 - Arduino® Portenta H7 Lite Connected (SKU: ABX00046)
+- Arduino® Portenta X8 (SKU: ABX00049)

 ### Assembly Overview
 ![Example of a typical assembly including an Arduino® Portenta H7 and Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield.](assets/thalesShieldSolutionOverview_60.png)